 Remember that learning how to understand and deal with emotions is a lifelong process.
 I know I am still working at understanding and dealing with my own emotions, and so are you.
 It takes time, trial, and error, but the product is worth the process.
 Encourage each little step your child takes and congratulate your child whenever possible.
 Praise him or her for even making an effort in a healthy direction.

 During these times, remember that Romans 8:28 is true.
-God can cause all things to work together for good- your disappointments, your discouragements, even your mistakes.
+God can cause all things to work together for good—your disappointments, your discouragements, even your mistakes.
 In fact, the act of being open and honest about your own emotions can provide a powerful learning experience for your children.
 It lets them know that you are human.
 It shows them in practical ways that what you are telling them really works.
-When you sow that you can learn from your mistakes, they see that can learn from theirs.
+When you show that you can learn from your mistakes, they see that they can learn from theirs.

 Used with permission from the book Raising Kids To Love Jesus by H. Norman Wright and Gary Oliver.